Before You Begin

 PC Requirements

-The recommended operating systems for all TDT systems is Windows 7 or 10.
+The recommended operating systems for all TDT systems is Windows 10.

 PC Hardware Requirements: